-Note that the initial default 'page size' is set to 'OFF', that is, although a new page will be started for each new report, no intermediate headings will be inserted even if the output extends over several pages unless you have done one of the following:
+The initial default page size is set to OFF.
+That is, although a new page will be started for each new report, no intermediate headings will be inserted even if the output extends over several pages, unless you have performed one of the following actions:

-- Set another default pagesize by means of the FC SETTINGS PAGESIZE command - Set a page size for a specific report by including the 'PAGESIZE' option with the PRINT command, or in the report selection record of the FCONX REPORTS file.
+- Set another default page size using the FC SETTINGS PAGESIZE command. - Set a page size for a specific report by including the PAGESIZE option with the PRINT command or in the report selection record of the FCONX REPORTS file.